 Therefore, the evolution of Iranian architecture can be observed in this building.
 Thus, the building has covered the architectural styles from the Abbasid to Safavid periods and can play a significant role in understanding Islamic architecture in Iran.

-Since Iranian architects had followed their own architectural style in their constructions and designs, Iranian architecture has a clearly significant influence on the formation of Islamic architecture.
+Since Iranian architects had followed their own architectural style in their constructions and designs, Iranian architecture has a clearly significant influence on the formation and development of Islamic architecture.
 The delicate and beautiful tile works at the entrance of the mosque have preserved their Islamic Iranian style and created an astounding sight for the mosque.
-Moreover, there are highly remarkable domes and forty pillar halls in this complex.
+Moreover, there are highly remarkable domes and forty-pillar halls in this complex.

 The Jame mosque of Esfahan covers an area of more than 1040 meter squares.
 Architects have used circle patterns in designing different parts of the mosque.
 However, the pillars are of square cross-sections and engraved patterns.